Mollie King: Television

 King appeared in a number of episodes of Hollyoaks Later, along with Frankie Sandford.
-As a part of The Saturdays, she has appeared in BBC series Myths.
+As a part of the Saturdays, she has appeared in the BBC series Myths.
 King has appeared in two episodes of bebo-based online show Sam King portraying herself as an ex-girlfriend.
-King also appeared on The King is Dead on BBC Three and Never Mind the Buzzcocks in 2010.
+King also appeared in The King Is Dead on BBC Three and Never Mind the Buzzcocks in 2010.
 Along with her colleagues, King appeared on Ghosthunting with... where they look for paranormal activity.
-She also appeared in a Reality TV show with her bandmates, known as The Saturdays: 24/7.
-On the show, The Saturdays performed exclusive tracks.
-In early 2013, The Saturdays appeared in another reality TV documentary about their lives, Chasing The Saturdays.
+She also appeared in a reality TV show with her bandmates, known as The Saturdays: 24/7.
+On the show, the Saturdays performed exclusive tracks.
+In early 2013, the Saturdays appeared in another reality TV documentary about their lives, Chasing the Saturdays.
 The programme followed the girls as they tried to break into the American market after signing with Island Def Jam Records and Mercury Records.
 The show aired on TV network E! on Sunday nights.
 The US premiere received 914,000 viewers.
 Upon its premiere in the UK, the show received 72,000 views and became the network's most watched show of the week.
 In October 2013, King appeared as a panellist on an episode of Through the Keyhole.
-On 28 June 2014, King appeared, with The Saturdays, and competed in a celebrity edition TV show The Cube, where she reached the final round, but did not continue and won £100,000 for her chosen charity, the British Heart Foundation.
+On 28 June 2014, King appeared, with the Saturdays, and competed in the celebrity edition TV show The Cube, where she reached the final round, but did not continue and won £100,000 for her chosen charity, the British Heart Foundation.

 On 7 August 2017, King was the first contestant announced to be taking part in the fifteenth series of Strictly Come Dancing on BBC One.
 She was partnered with AJ Pritchard.
 On 10 December 2017, King was eliminated from the show's semi-final.

-Mollie guest-presented the children's television show Blue Peter on 8 January 2018 in place of usual host Radzi Chinyanganya.
+King guest-presented the children's television show Blue Peter on 8 January 2018 in place of usual host Radzi Chinyanganya.
 In January 2018, she stood in for Dan Wootton for a week on breakfast show Lorraine with the entertainment news.
-Throughout August she presented This Morning alongside a variety of co-presenters including Ben Shephard, Matt Edmondson and Mark Wright and is now the senior female relief presenter on the show.
+Throughout August, she presented This Morning alongside a variety of co-presenters including Ben Shephard, Matt Edmondson and Mark Wright and was the senior female relief presenter on the show.